 With arms held straight out and with the blade parallel to the grass (at the height you want to cut it) you keep the scythe at your far right side keeping the uncut grass to the left.

 You then twist your to the right in a fluid motion.

 The blade will hook the grass and as it is swung steadily to the left in a long arc.
 You stop swinging when the scythe is in front of you.
 You do not continue the swing to the right.

 You then take a small step forward and repeat the process swinging from left to right in a steady rhythm.

-You will need to stop at regular intervals to hone (sharpen) the blade with a sharpening stone (like these ones on Amazon).
+You will need to stop at regular intervals to hone (sharpen) the blade with a sharpening stone (like theses ones).